aysheka/instic/README.md

 ## About

-Inspired by current project [gianlucaborello/cassandradump](https://github.com/gianlucaborello/cassandradump)
+Inspired by current project [gianlucaborello/cassandradump](https://github.com/gianlucaborello/cassandradump) but written on java and fix some problems with UDT and performance

 It's very bad idea to create dump for cassandra because such DB was not developed for current operation and it can store PB of data, so creating dump in single file on single machine is very bad idea.
 But current tools is good for dev environment to boot up some fixtures.

 ## Configuration